Can the fear after a cardiac arrest ever get better?

 Talk to your GP about what you are experiencing.
 You can also contact Sudden Cardiac Arrest UK to connect with others who understand what you have been through.

-Yes, and more profoundly than many people expect.
-Performing CPR on someone you love is one of the most distressing experiences a person can face.
-You were trying to keep someone alive — possibly not knowing whether your efforts were working, possibly believing at some point that you were losing them.
-That is a deeply traumatic experience, regardless of the outcome.
+Yes, and this is particularly true when CPR is performed on a loved one — one of the most distressing experiences a person can face.
+You were trying to keep someone alive, possibly not knowing whether your efforts were working.
+That is deeply traumatic, regardless of the outcome.

-Co-survivors who performed CPR commonly report intrusive thoughts and flashbacks replaying the moment of collapse or the resuscitation itself, guilt about whether they started quickly enough or performed it correctly, hypervigilance about the survivor’s health, fear of being left alone with the survivor, and difficulty sleeping.
+People who have performed CPR commonly report intrusive thoughts and flashbacks replaying the moment of collapse or the resuscitation itself, guilt about whether they started quickly enough or did it correctly, hypervigilance about the survivor’s health, fear of being left alone with them, and difficulty sleeping.

 It is important to know that guilt about CPR performance is extremely common and almost never warranted.
 Even trained paramedics do not perform CPR perfectly under stress.
 Imperfect CPR is far better than no CPR, and the fact that you acted almost certainly made a difference.

-If you are struggling with distressing thoughts, difficulty sleeping, anxiety, or low mood following the experience, please talk to your GP.
+If you are struggling with distressing thoughts, difficulty sleeping, anxiety, or low mood, please talk to your GP.
 Effective treatments are available, including trauma-focused CBT and EMDR.
-You can also contact Sudden Cardiac Arrest UK for peer support from others who have been through similar experiences.
+You can also contact SCA UK for peer support from others who have been through similar experiences.

-Category: Psychological SupportAre there support groups for ICD owners?
+Category: Cardiac ArrestAre there support groups for ICD owners?

 Yes.
 Peer support — connecting with others who have direct experience of living with an ICD or surviving a cardiac arrest — is one of the most valued forms of support for many people.
 Hearing how others have adjusted, managed their fears, and got on with their lives can be reassuring and practical in a way that clinical information alone cannot always provide.